macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 14: 16 Jan 2017

+**Today’s progress:** Did not have much time (slightly more than one hour), so I cleaned up the interface for the Wikipedia Viewer project, made the search form write an alert popup and clear itself, and read some more about the MediaWiki API.

+**Thoughts:** The frustrating thing about APIs is the documentation, not necessarily the API itself.

+**Links to work:** Wikipedia Viewer — [view on Codepen](http://codepen.io/macloo/pen/MJjYLP)

+## Missed day: 15 Jan 2017

 ## Day 13: 14 Jan 2017

 **Today’s progress:** I'm quitting the FCC local weather project, and here's why: